-Observations on the roadway include curb damage on the median at the east entry.
+Observations on the roadway include curb damage on the east end of the tunnel and erosion in one of the planting beds.

 2.8.2 Addison Airport Toll Tunnel Bridges

 Observations concerning the tunnel walls include cracking at multiple locations (Figure 47).
 There were a few locations with wall spalling along the tunnel.